huangyxi/git-cmds/README.md

-# Commands of Git on Bash
+# Commands for Git on Bash

 ## ~~Fundamental Concepts~~